 The length is how much memory, in bytes, the contents of the String is currently using.
-The capacity is the total amount of memory, in bytes, that the String has gotten from the operating system.
-The difference between length and capacity matters but not in this context, so for now, it’s fine to ignore the capacity.
+The capacity is the total amount of memory, in bytes, that the String has received from the operating system.
+The difference between length and capacity matters, but not in this context, so for now, it’s fine to ignore the capacity.

-When we assign s1 to s2, the String data itself is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
-We do not copy the data on the heap that the String’s pointer refers to.
-In other words, it looks like figure 4-2.
+When we assign s1 to s2, the String data is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
+We do not copy the data on the heap that the pointer refers to.
+In other words, the data representation in memory looks like Figure 4-4.